 There are still ways you can support the transition from the old ways to the new, like looking for an energy plan that reduce your impact on the environment.
 For example, if you chose the Nectr GreenPower plan, you will be displacing 100% of your household’s electricity usage with certified renewable energy that have zero net greenhouse gas emissions.

 You might have heard about the term ‘carbon offset’ when you hear about airlines offsetting the carbon their planes produce when they fly.
 It’s a similar approach for your energy.

 Energy plans that offer 100% Carbon Offset mean that your energy provider is buying carbon offset certificates/units from local and overseas projects that include tree planting, land management and renewable power developments to offset carbon emissions generated from your energy usage.
 The Nectr Friends Clean plan is 100% Carbon Offset and available to households in the Ausgrid, Endeavour Energy, Essential Energy, Energex, and SA Power Networks distribution areas.

 3) Put the spark back into your energy use

 OK, most of us don’t look at our energy bills, let alone know where our energy comes from.

 When looking at an energy plan for your home, it’s always best to speak to your retailer, to get a clear understanding of how they source and support a sustainable energy future.

 Do their plans offer a minimal or increased consideration for the environment?
 If not, consider switching.
 It’s easier than you think.

-Depending on where you live in NSW and SE QLD, Nectr offers electricity plans that are Clean (100% carbon offset) or GreenPower (offset using 100% renewable energy), and they are competitively priced against standard plans.
+Depending on where you live in NSW, SE QLD or SA, Nectr offers electricity plans that are Clean (100% carbon offset) or GreenPower (offset using 100% renewable energy), and they are competitively priced against standard plans.

 They are new to the market, and the team has made a commitment since day one to help their customers join a smart, more sustainable energy movement.